pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/manage/backup_restore.md

 ### Resuming operations

-Once your backup is completed, **run `pachctl unpause` to resume your normal operations** by scaling `pachd` back up.
-It will take care of restoring the worker pods.
+Once your backup is completed, resume your normal operations by scaling `pachd` back up.
+It will take care of restoring the worker pods:

+- Enterprise users: **run `pachctl enterprise unpause`**.

-!!!
-Tip "Alternatively, if you used `kubectl`"
+- Alternatively, if you used `kubectl`:

     ```sh
     kubectl scale deployment pachd --replicas 1